Love Song to My Major Gift Prospect List!

 It’s also an exciting place of possibility and vision – because it represents what’s really possible for your wonderful nonprofit.

-I love to rate and rank the names of potential donors on my list – over and over.
+I like to rate and rank the names of potential donors on my list – over and over.

 For example, I’m constantly asking myself things like this: